drewelliott/pally-melee-healing/README.md

 In the case of mobs that constantly fear or stun in melee range, it is generally best to just stay at max range and spam `Flash of Light` - you might be able to work `Crusader Strike` and `Judgement of Light` in to keep `Zeal` and `Holy Judgement` up - but do not do it if you are going to be stunned or feared when you could have avoided the mechanic by being at range.

-The best case scenario is any mobs that is "melee-friendly" and will live long enough to make it worthwhile.
+The best case scenario is any mob that is "melee-friendly" and will live long enough to make it worthwhile.

 In this case, you will want to start the engagement with `Seal of Light` and `Holy Judgement` already up.